dhslab/dhslab/_pages/science.md

 permalink: /science/
 ---

+## Science

-## The Spencer lab studies the organization and function of the human genome and how altered genome function contributes to cancer. ##
+#### The Spencer lab studies the organization and function of the human genome and how altered genome function contributes to cancer.

 **Our group specializes in cancer genetics, genomics, and epigenetics.** We are specifically focused on acute myeloid leukemia